eFuels for Cars and Trucks

 A crediting system for renewable fuels:

-- considers only additional amounts of renewable fuels,
+- only additional quantities of renewable fuels

 Position papers